ritvikmath/jekyll-now/_posts/2018-10-27-HealthStats.md

 I measured calories in as accurately as possible, researching nutrition facts when they were available, and making my best estimate when nutrition facts were not readily available.

-Similarly, I calculated calories out by consulting caloric burn rates for various exersizes based on my weight at the time.
+Similarly, I calculated calories out by consulting caloric burn rates for various exercises based on my weight at the time.
 It is also important to note that the calories out you see in the upcoming data does *not* include calories burned at rest.
 That is, I recorded calories burned from intentional physical activities only.

 I calculated weight using an electronic weighing scale I have at home.